 Restructuring the merged NA2 and NA3 around the NGI International Liaisons has, from the experience over the last 6 months, provided a more effective focus around the non-operational activities within EGI-InSPIRE that had been achieved under the previous project structures.
 It has provided a structure that allows the lightweight creation and operation of short-duration Virtual Teams that are able to engage resources within the NGIs to tackle issues of community importance.
 This system has been used to establish contact points with ESFRI projects across the NGIs, collect information for the revised website, and to engage NGIs with various user communities.
 The Virtual Teams are supported by the Strategic Planning and Policy Support, Marketing and Communication, Community Outreach and Technical Outreach to New Communities teams based at EGI.eu, and the providers of the Training Marketplace, Apps DB and CRM services in the NGIs.

 The NIL structure will be evolved in PY3 to improve the focus of the EGI community of reaching out through the NGIs to new user communities through events, outreach, marketing and direct technical engagement.
+The contribution of the communications, strategy and policy and user community teams and NILs to the PY3 and PY4 strategy for EGI is described in more detail in D2.30 Strategic Plan [R49], D2.31 EGi Technical Roadmap [R50], D2.18 Evolving the EGI Business Model [R51] and D2.15 Marketing and Communications Plan [R52].

 References